CViniciusSDias/aggregate-tests/README.md

 # DDD Aggregate tests

-This repository has as its porpuse test an implementation of a DDD Aggregate.
+This repository porpuse is to test an implementation of a DDD Aggregate.

 ## Domain